-The programme of work that is required for Manchester to meet its zero carbon ambitions is vast and will create jobs in several skilled areas, such as retrofitting, construction, energy generation and the circular economy.
+The programme of work that is required for Manchester to meet its 2038 zero carbon target is vast and will create jobs in several skilled areas, such as retrofitting, construction, energy generation and the circular economy.
 To support the delivery of this agenda, it will be essential for the local skills system to proactively respond to future demand.
 Industry and skills providers will need to work together closely to develop academic and vocational programmes which are fit for purpose.
 Paths for career progression should be built into these emerging opportunities.
-Further research is needed to establish the short, medium and long term demand for these skills; this should be undertaken with partners to ensure we have the supply to deliver mission-oriented clean growth programmes.
+Further research is needed to establish the short, medium and long term demand for these skills.